cptq/ds-spectra/README.md

 `make test` runs the test suite

 ## Scripts
-The functions to compute $DS_n$ or search for exceptions to the Perfect-Mirsky conjecture are included in `permhull.py`.
+The functions to compute DSn or search for exceptions to the Perfect-Mirsky conjecture are included in `permhull.py`.

 ## Plots
 Some plots are included in Plots/